Adore You (Miley Cyrus song): Critical reception

-Upon its release, "Adore You" received generally favorable reviews from music critics, who complimented its overall production and Cyrus' vocals.
+Upon its release, "Adore You" received favorable reviews from music critics, who complimented its overall production and Cyrus' vocals.
 Heather Phares from AllMusic felt that opening Bangerz with an "unabashedly romantic slow song" was "almost as bold a move as the publicity events that preceded the album's release."
 Jon Dolan of Rolling Stone, who had a similar opinion to Phares', called the track a "starkly beautiful album opener".
 Nick Catucci of Entertainment Weekly complimented the track for "[flaunting] a key facet of her versatile voice: the throaty diva swoon."
 Kitty Empire from The Guardian suggested that "Adore You" was one of the "least showy and most successful cuts" from Bangerz.
 Writing for Slant Magazine, Kyle Fowle appreciated the "careful balance of vulnerability and strength" for "[elevating the] potentially tired themes [of destructive dependence]".
 Jason Lipshutz of Billboard thought that the song was "emotionally mature but not overly provocative" and a "[wise]" choice for opening the album.
 However, in a more mixed review, Evan Sawdey from PopMatters felt that the track "[featured] almost zero rising action [and did] little to drive the point home."

 Commercial performance

 "Adore You" was the highest-charting non-single from Bangerz in the United States, having entered at number 42 on the Billboard Hot 100 the week that the record was released in October.
 In its second week, the track dropped to number 79 before completely falling off the following week.
 After its accompanying music video was released in December, "Adore You" re-entered the chart at its new peak position of number 22.
 It has since risen to number 21.
 Consequently, the track under-performed by comparison with "We Can't Stop" and "Wrecking Ball", which respectively peaked at numbers two and one after being serviced as the first and second singles from Bangerz.
 However, the track debuted at number 1 on the Billboard Streaming Songs chart the week that its music video was released.
 Elsewhere in North America, the song reached number 36 on the Canadian Hot 100.

 "Adore You" charted moderately on national record charts throughout Europe.
 It respectively reached numbers 21 and 27 on the Scottish Singles Chart and the UK Singles Chart, both of which are managed by the Official Charts Company.
 The song additionally charted at number 24 on the Danish Tracklisten, number 44 on the Irish Singles Chart, and number 50 on the Spanish PROMUSICAE.
 The track peaked at number 143 on the French SNEP, and reached numbers 19 and 20 on the Belgian Ultratip charts in Flanders and Wallonia, respectively, which represent the songs that failed to enter the primary Ultratop chart.
-In Oceania, "Adore You" reached number 25 on the Australian ARIA Charts and number 15 on the Official New Zealand Music Chart; in the former country, the track was certified gold.
+In Oceania, "Adore You" reached number 25 on the Australian ARIA Charts and number 15 on the Official New Zealand Music Chart; in the former country, the track was certified double platinum in 2023.